My Collection of Minerals, Crystals and Rocks

 Tiny rose quartz sphere: This was given to me by the same friend who gave me the opal in the box.
 See more about rose quartz above.

 Opal is hydrated silicon dioxide.
 Opal is very precious and fragile and can be scratched very easily.
 Opal contains water which may evaporate and cause the opal to crack, get stressed or get smaller.
 Hardness is 5.5 to 6.5; there is no cleavage but it is brittle; luster is vitreous to pearly.
 In the 1800’s it became associated with bad luck (Sofianides 1990).
 “Opal derives from the Sanskrit Upala and the Latin opalus, meaning ‘precious stone’” (Sofianides 1990).
 “Color is white, colorless, pale yellow, pale red, gray or black when impurities are common.
 Diffraction can cause flashes of any color of the rainbow (opalescent)” (Covey, 2006).
 It is transparent to translucent.
 Its streak is white (Covey, 2006).
 The opal ring above was made and given to me by a friend.
+I lost it in 2018.
+Boo hoo.
+I hope whoever found it is enjoying it.

 Yet More Various Rocks